 Such inaccuracies could impact business outcomes or create liability issues if, say, false information is communicated to the public.
 That could result in reputational or operational damage, and even defamation claims.
-"Bias continues to be an important concern because generative AI systems may perpetuate or amplify biases in the training data or in the algorithms or user prompts."

 Al text-to-image generators allow users to create amazingly realistic but fictitious images, such as the "deep fake" photos of Pope Francis wearing a white puffer jacket that went viral.
 The possibility of misuse of generative Al to spread disinformation and misinformation is a concern not just to organizations, but to society as a whole.

-Bias also continues to be an important concern because generative AI systems may perpetuate or amplify biases in the training data or in the algorithms or user prompts.
+Bias also continues to be an important concern because generative Al systems may perpetuate or amplify biases in the training data or in the algorithms or user prompts.
 This is particularly concerning if the technology perpetuates or amplifies biases based on legally protected characteristics such as race, gender or sexual orientation.

 Regulators are already focused on this issue.
 The EU and U.K.'s General Data Protection Regulation and the California Consumer Privacy Act both give individuals the right to opt out of "automated decision-making" where AI may be used to build profiles and make individual decisions, such as extending employment or product offers.

-4. Can companies face liability for training generative Al systems?
+4. Can companies face liability for training generative AI systems?

 State-of-the-art generative AI is trained on vast amounts of data (including text or images).
-Boards considering deploying generative Al should understand if the training process violates copyrights, privacy requirements and/or contractual restrictions.
+Boards considering deploying generative AI should understand if the training process violates copyrights, privacy requirements and/or contractual restrictions.